explodinglabs/explodinglabs.github.io/_posts/2021-03-09-composition.markdown

 So programming is about composition -- decomposing problems and composing the solutions.

-In a language like C or Python there’s no built-in way of composing two functions.
-Something as fundamental as combining functions is not built into the language.

 > Being able to decompose bigger problems into smaller problems, and then
 > combine the solutions, that’s essentially the description of... well, I don’t
 > know it depends on who you are, you will say that’s the description of what